 No matter what kind of busy you are, if you’re anything like me, healthy eating habits can fall by the wayside when life’s other demands increase.
 I’ve noticed that I have a tendency to eat unhealthily when I am busy, and many other people I’ve spoken to share the same problem.

-We’re more prone to eating out, ordering take out, and choosing unhealthy options instead of dedicating the free time we do have to cook a healthy meal at home.
-But it’s important to maintain our health, after all, without it we wouldn’t be able to lead busy lives long-term.
+We’re more prone to eating out, ordering takeout, and choosing unhealthy options instead of dedicating the free time we do have to cooking a healthy meal at home.
+But it’s important to maintain our health, after all, without it, we wouldn’t be able to lead busy lives long-term.

 So,